V-Sekai/manuals/decisions/20230310-xml-based-tests.md

-# Use junit xml based tests in github
+# Proposed: Use junit xml based tests in github

 ### Metadata